Skip to content

 Repairs or Alterations

 Residents are not permitted to make repairs or alterations to the apartment or its furnishings and/or premises.
-Repairs or alterations include but are not limited to: Installing locksets, deadbolts, pot hangers, large nail holes, wall anchors, water faucets, toilet modifications, shower heads, or putting foil/paper on walls, appliances, or cabinets.
+Repairs or alterations include, but are not limited to, installing locksets, deadbolts, pot hangers, large nail holes, water faucets, toilet modifications, shower heads, TV mounting brackets, and/or installing foil/paper on walls, appliances, or cabinets.

-Locksets and/or deadbolts are to be supplied and installed by Student Apartments.
+Locksets and/or deadbolts are to be supplied and installed by Sunnyside Apartments.
 Residents will be charged for damages caused from the installation of a non-University keyed deadbolt.

 Painting apartment walls or any other surface is prohibited.